Etsy International Selling Fees: Regulatory Charges and Currency Conversion Explained

 1. Match Your Listing Currency to Your Bank Currency

 The simplest fix: list in the same currency your bank account uses.
 If your bank is in GBP, list in GBP.
-Yes, you might lose some price transparency for international buyers, but you save 2.5% on every order.
-For many sellers, that's worth more than the potential conversion-rate improvement from listing in USD.
+You might lose some price transparency for international buyers, but you save 2.5% on every order.
+For many sellers, that savings beats the possible conversion-rate lift from listing in USD.

 2. Use a Multi-Currency Bank Account